-The Human Memory Lab has two principal aims: 1) to understand how and why we store and retrieve memories, and 2) to apply this knowledge to the development of more effective ways to improve cognition and everyday functioning.
-The clinical and cognitive neuroscience research conducted in our laboratory combines neuropsychological, cognitive, social psychological, and neuroimaging approaches.
-In our research we draw insight into cognition by studying individuals with memory disorders and healthy adults.
+The Human Memory Lab has two principal aims: 1) to understand how and why we store and retrieve memories, and 2) to apply this knowledge to our development of more effective ways to improve cognition and everyday functioning.
+The clinical and cognitive neuroscience research conducted in our lab combines neuropsychological, cognitive, social psychological, and neuroimaging approaches.
+In our research we draw insight from individuals with memory disorders and healthy adults.

 How do you store knowledge about yourself and your social life?